-Consumption is expected to grow at a slightly below-trend pace over the forecast horizon (Figure 2d).
-Consumption growth is pulled down by shocks to technology, government, and investment.
-Consumption gets a boost from the unwinding of financial and labor shocks, but not enough to offset the downward pull from the other shocks in the model.
+The model continues to see consumption growing at a slightly below-trend pace over the forecast horizon (Figure 2d).
+Consumption growth is pulled down by shocks to technology, government and, in the near term, investment.
+Consumption gets a boost from the unwinding of financial and labor shocks, but that is not enough to offset the downward pull from the other shocks in the model.
 Financial shocks exert a considerable drag on investment growth over the forecast horizon - these same shocks make a positive contribution to consumption growth (Figure 2d-e).
 However, strong and offsetting investment shocks are more than enough to push investment growth above its trend level over the forecast horizon.
-All told, the model now forecasts near 5 percent growth in investment (gross private domestic + durable goods consumption) in 2019 as the gradual unwinding of MEI shocks (see Figures 2e and 3) are offset by the effects of financial shocks.
+All told, the model now forecasts about 4 percent growth in investment (gross private domestic + durable goods consumption) in 2019 as the gradual unwinding of MEI shocks (see Figures 2e and 3) are offset by the effects of financial shocks.

 The forecast for core PCE inflation continues to be a story of upward pressure from the unwinding of labor supply shocks and MEI shocks being offset by downward pressure from the waning of discount factor shocks.
 Negative discount factor shocks have a strong and persistent negative effect on marginal cost and inflation in the estimated model.
 But labor supply shocks that push down aggregate hours also serve to put upward pressure on the real wage and hence marginal cost.
 The effect is persistent -- as the labor supply shocks unwind over the forecast horizon they exert a waning upward push to inflation.
-On balance the effect of these opposing forces keep inflation slightly below target over the next 3 years.
+On balance the effect of these opposing forces keep inflation at about the FOMC target over the next 3 years.

-The federal funds rate is projected to rise fairly quickly over the forecast horizon.
+The federal funds rate is projected to rise at a modest pace over the forecast horizon.
 The model attributes the current level of the funds rate primarily to a combination of monetary policy, discount factor and labor supply dynamics.
-Looking ahead, the positive contribution from labor supply shocks is more than offset by discount factor shock dynamics over the medium term, but as these shocks wane the funds rate gradually rises to 3.9 percent by the end of 2021.
+Looking ahead, the positive contribution from labor supply shocks is more than offset by discount factor shock dynamics over the medium term, but as these shocks wane the funds rate gradually rises to 4 percent by the end of 2021.